jbienz/3DPrintables/Eflite/Timber/DJIFPV/README.md

 - PLA has relatively low tensile strength compared to other materials
 - PLA does not weather well in the sun

-Therefore, PETG is recommended.
+Instead, PETG is recommended for this design.
 Nylon materials like Alloy 910 are also an option, but nylon supports are notoriously difficult to remove and this model does require several supports.

 I recommend a layer height of 0.2 mm and 30% infill.
 Printing with the antenna supports on the base will require the fewest supports.
 The large holes that can be used to secure the air unit do not require supports, but I do recommend using supports for the crescent moon shaped hole on the camera mount.